 Heavy and prolonged daily use can cause skin irritations or even burns.

-Are These Devices Safe To Wear All The Time?
+Are Smartwatches Safe to Wear All The Time?

 Radiation levels from the device can cause wrist pain and burns in some people.
 Keep the device off your wrist and use it only for sleep tracking or fitness.